pratham102/New-Project/README.md

 ## Introduction

-The Online Product Management System is a web-based application that allows users to register, login, add products, view products, edit product details, and delete products.
-It provides a user-friendly interface for managing products efficiently.
+The Online Product Management System is a web-based application that allows users to register, login, add products, view products, edit product details, and delete products.At first, users need to register and login.
+After successful login, users can add their product data.
+Users can see only those data that they have added.

 ---